MicrosoftDocs/msteams-docs/msteams-platform/get-started/prerequisites.md

 ---
 # Prerequisites: Get started with Microsoft Teams app development

-Before you create your first Teams app, you must install a few tools and set up your development environment.
+Before you begin with creating your first Teams app, you must install a few tools and set up your development environment.

 ## Install required tools